nbeddows/meen/README.md

 When the enablePythonModule option is checked a MachEmu Python module will be built and installed in the same directory as the MachEmu shared library.

-The MachuEmu module needs to be in the Python interpreter search path, this can be done via one of the following (amoungst others) methods:
+The MachEmu module needs to be in the Python interpreter search path, this can be done via one of the following (amoungst others) methods:

-1. Add the MachEmu lib install path to your PYTHONPATH environment variable: `export PYTHONPATH=${mach-emu-install-dir}/lib`
+1. Add the MachEmu lib install path to your PYTHONPATH environment variable:<br>
+    `export PYTHONPATH=${mach-emu-install-dir}/lib`
-2. At run time via the Python sys module: `sys.path.append(${mach-emu-install-dir}/lib)`
+2. At run time via the Python sys module:<br>
+    `sys.path.append(${mach-emu-install-dir}/lib)`

+Currently, the Python module is disabled on non Windows platforms.

 ### Configuration Options